nulltrooper/nullvision-mc/README.md

 ###LICENSING

-#NULL\\VISION is released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US) license.
+#NULL\\VSION is released under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported (http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US) license.

 What this means is you are free to share this pack with your friends, family, your neighbors, etc, but you -CANNOT- claim this pack as your own, use this for commercial purposes, or alter, transform, or build upon this pack.